Lectures

 Date and time: Sunday, January 25 13:30 to 15:00

-On January 25, we invited Keisuke Fujii (Professor, Graduate School of the University of Tokyo), who supervised this exhibition, to hold a lecture titled "Japanese Architectural Technology and Design: Comparison with China and Korea."
+On January 25, we invited Keisuke Fujii (Professor, Graduate School of the University of Tokyo), who supervised this exhibition, to hold a lecture entitled "Japanese Building Technology and Design: Comparison with China and Korea".

 The structure under the eaves is an indicator of the grade of architecture.
-This is common to architecture in Japan, China and South Korea.
-In China, five hands ahead is considered to be the highest, but in Japan, three hands below two ranks are the highest.
+This is common to the construction of Japan, China and South Korea.
+In China, five steps are considered to be the highest, but in Japan, three steps below two ranks are the highest.

-However, Japanese architecture is different from China and Korea.
-Since the Kamakura period, the accuracy of processing has risen at a stretch, and the method of per capita rate of rafters and Rokushigake has been established.
+However, Japanese architecture has developed differently from China and South Korea.
+From around the Kamakura period, the accuracy of processing has increased at a stretch, and the method of per capita rate of rafters and Rokugake (rokushigake) has been established.

-It was a valuable lecture that explained in an easy-to-understand manner the architecture of Japan, China and South Korea, the differences and backgrounds that seemed similar and little by little.
+It was a valuable lecture that explained the architecture of Japan, China and South Korea, which seems to be similar, little by little, and the differences and backgrounds in an easy-to-understand manner.

-On February 15th, the last event of this exhibition, a demonstration by Mitsuo Ogawa will be held.
-This time, the appeal of Japanese architecture will be talked about from the perspective of the ridge, so please look forward to it.
+On February 15, the last event of this exhibition, a demonstration by Mitsuo Ogawa, will be held.
+This time, we will talk about the charm of Japanese architecture from the perspective unique to ridge beams, so please look forward to it.

 Copyright 2014 TAKENAKA CARPENTRY TOOLS MUSEUM.
 All rights reserved.